 COVID-19 and Macular Society support groups

-Your regional manager, the support team in Andover, the senior managers of the Society and I as CEO are all at your disposal to discuss and talk through your specific circumstances and enquiries so please do not hesitate to contact us.
+Our team of regional managers, the support team in Andover, the senior managers of the Society and I as CEO, are all at your disposal to discuss and talk through everyone's specific circumstances and enquiries so please do not hesitate to contact us.

 Direct Line: 01264 321 973